lucas-streanga/Processor-Project/README.md

 # Instruction Format
 Each instruction is **32 bits**.
 The first 8 bits define the opcode, 0 - 255.
 The next 4 bits define the condtional to run off of, explained later.
+The next bit defines if an immediate value should be used or a register value; this is called the I bit.
+The next bit defines whether the flags should be set after execution; this is called the S bit.
+The next 4 bits represent the first register to use (0-15) and the 4 bits after that the destination register.
+The last 10 bits are either the second register to use and a shift of 6 bits if I is not set, or an immmediate value of up to 10 bits.
+Most instructions follow this pattern, but load, store, and move instructions are slightly different as they only require 2 register or 1 register and a shift, allowing for larger immediate values or shifts.